Event-based telefunctions

 pages/edit/all.telefunc.js

-First time Telefunc users often create generic telefunctions out of the habit of using REST/GraphQL, but defining tailored telefunctions instead is usually the better appraoch as explained above.
+First-time Telefunc users often create generic telefunctions out of the habit of using REST/GraphQL, but defining tailored telefunctions instead is usually the better approach as explained above.

 Telefunc displays a warning whenever the naming convention isn't followed.
 You can remove the warning with config.disableNamingConvention.